henry2004y/vlasiator_manual/menu2.md

 * `ohmHallTerm`: 0, 1 or 2, that is the spatial order of accuracy of the Hall term in the field solver (0 turns it off altogether)
 * `minCFL` and `maxCFL`: set a bracket for the allowed range of the CFL number between [0,1] to run that solver component at.
 Note that the field solver is instable between 0.5 and 1, so it should not be run at higher than 0.5.
 I don't know why there is a lower limit for CFL.
+* `maxWaveVelocity`: I suspect this sets the maximum wave speed manually in the solver.
+I will test on this!

 ### Boundary Conditions